 It was a big picture move that paid off.
 Nike experienced major gains in sales revenue throughout the month the ad debuted and their stock reached an all-time high.

-Build Video Stories Around Emotion
+Build Video Storytelling Around Emotion

 One glance at the types of videos brands are releasing these days is enough to see that there’s a huge trend toward content that makes people feel.
 From laundry detergent to software and everything in between, brands are playing on emotions.